 The programme is delivered through Tutor supported eLearning allowing you a flexible approach to your studies.
 You will have access to a dedicated Tutor for the duration of your course who will provide written feedback for you on all assignment submissions.

-The web is an every growing industry.
+The web is an ever-growing industry.
 As referenced throughout this article there are countless opportunities in the sector.
-For those considering continuing with the education and training in the area there are many paths to take such as developing specific skills in:
+For those considering continuing with the education and training in the area, there are many paths to take such as developing specific skills in: